DfE Workload Challenge Schools

 Click on the school logo to download the full report from

-St Peter's Church of England Primary School
+St Peter's Church of England Primary School and its partners

 Our research project focused on investigating if creating a common school-based summative assessment and data management system across a recently formed Multi Academy Trust, the Lighthouse Schools Partnership (LSP), would reduce teacher workload.

 At the time the research was completed the LSP consisted of three primary schools, one infant and one secondary school – all of whom participated in the project.
 Since completion of the research project, another secondary school has joined and further primaries are due to join the LSP.

 Data and assessment is an area that many teachers identify as taking up a substantial amount of their time – 56% of respondents to the 2015 DfE Workload Challenge consultation identified this as an area that caused unnecessary workload.
 A lack of clarity around the purpose of collecting data was identified as the cause of this, alongside the process of collecting the data being seen as inefficient, with duplication seen as a common problem.

 Our research project investigated if establishing a school-based summative assessment system with the following would reduce teacher workload:

 The Workload Review Group report on eliminating unnecessary workload associated with data management (March 2016) concluded there are common overarching principles that should apply to all data collection in our schools:

 Jurassic Coast Teaching Schools Alliance